 I made a left turn down a long road and ended up walking into a goat barn.
 That turn and those few steps changed my life.
 I hope that, as a farmer, I can make some kind of small change in someone else’s life.
 I hope this young woman will hold onto the happiness she felt hugging a newborn lamb.
 I hope that, in time, she’ll start to rebuild her life.
 And I hope that life is filled with love and promise—maybe not in the way she had planned, but in a way that brings healing to her and to those around her.
 That’s something those of us who call ourselves farmers are privileged to experience every day: hope.

-Dyan Redick describes herself as “an accidental farmer with a purpose.”
-Her farm, located on the St. George peninsula of Maine, is a certified Maine State Dairy offering cheeses made with milk from a registered Saanen goat herd, a seasonal farm stand full of wool from a Romney cross ﬂock, goat milk soap, lavender, woolens, and whatever else strikes Dyan’s fancy.
-Bittersweet Heritage Farm is an extension of her belief that we should all gain a better understanding of our food source, our connection to where we live, and to the animals with whom we share the earth.
+Dyan Redick calls herself “an accidental farmer with a purpose.”
+Her farm, located on the St. George peninsula of Maine, is a certified Maine State Dairy offering cheeses made with milk from a registered Saanen goat herd, a seasonal farm stand full of wool from a Romney cross ﬂock, goat milk soap, lavender woolens, and whatever else strikes Dyan’s fancy.
+Bittersweet Heritage Farm is an extension of her belief that we should all gain a better understanding of our food sources, our connection to where we live, and to the animals with whom we share the earth.

 ALL PHOTOS: DYAN REDICK